nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

 ### General Instructions
  - Given a bounding box, outline the **visible** parts of the object enclosed within the bounding box using a polygon.
  - Each pixel on the image should be assigned to at most one object instance (i.e. the polygons should not overlap).
- - There should be not be a discrepancy of more than 2 pixels between the edge of the object instance and the polygon.
+ - There should not be a discrepancy of more than 2 pixels between the edge of the object instance and the polygon.
  - If an object is occluded by another object whose width is less than 5 pixels (e.g. a thin fence), then the external object can be included in the polygon.
  - If an object is loosely covered by another object (e.g. branches, bushes), do not create several polygons for visible areas that are less than 15 pixels in diameter.
  - If an object enclosed by the bounding box is occluded by another foreground object but has a visible area through a glass window (like for cars / vans / trucks), not create a polygon on that visible area.